jekil/awesome-hacking/_pages/index.rst

 - `Chakra-2016-11 <https://github.com/theori-io/chakra-2016-11>`_ - Proof-of-Concept exploit for Edge bugs (CVE-2016-7200 & CVE-2016-7201).
 - `Chimay-Red <https://github.com/BigNerd95/Chimay-Red>`_ - Working POC of Mikrotik exploit from Vault 7 CIA Leaks.
 - `Desharialize <https://github.com/Voulnet/desharialize>`_ - Easy mode to Exploit CVE-2019-0604 (Sharepoint XML Deserialization Unauthenticated RCE).
+- `Dirty-cow-golang <https://github.com/mengzhuo/dirty-cow-golang>`_ - Dirty Cow implement in Go
+- `Dirtycow <https://github.com/FireFart/dirtycow>`_ - This exploit uses the pokemon exploit of the dirtycow vulnerability as a base and automatically generates a new passwd line.
+The user will be prompted for the new password when the binary is run.
+The original /etc/passwd file is then backed up to /tmp/passwd.bak and overwrites the root account with the generated line.
+After running the exploit you should be able to login with the newly created user.
+- `Dirtycow-vdso <https://github.com/scumjr/dirtycow-vdso>`_ - PoC for Dirty COW (CVE-2016-5195).
+This PoC relies on ptrace (instead of /proc/self/mem) to patch vDSO.
+- `Dirtycow.cr <https://github.com/xlucas/dirtycow.cr>`_ - CVE-2016-5195 exploit written in Crystal
+- `Dirtycow.fasm <https://github.com/sivizius/dirtycow.fasm>`_ - Fast dirtycow implementation with privilege escalation for amd64 in flatassembler.
 - `ES File Explorer Open Port Vulnerability <https://github.com/fs0c131y/ESFileExplorerOpenPortVuln>`_ - ES File Explorer Open Port Vulnerability - CVE-2019-6447.
 - `EfsPotato <https://github.com/zcgonvh/EfsPotato>`_ - Exploit for EfsPotato(MS-EFSR EfsRpcOpenFileRaw with SeImpersonatePrivilege local privalege escalation vulnerability).
 - `Exchange_SSRF <https://github.com/Jumbo-WJB/Exchange_SSRF>`_ - Some Attacks of Exchange SSRF ProxyLogon&ProxyShell.